aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/ApplicationServerDeployment/README.md

 ### Grafana workspace

-Grafana stack provides the data visualization via Grafana dashboard.
+SidewalkGrafanaStack provides the data visualization via Grafana dashboard.
 Dashboard reads the data stored in *Notifications* and *UplinkMessages* tables and displays information in a single view with different widgets.
 Whenever new uplink or notification appears, it is visible on the dashboard.
 You can filter the data using *wireless_device_id* variable.